 Vitamin D is not a vitamin per se.
 It’s actually classed as a hormone – a hormone that can increase a man’s testosterone and balancing women’s estrogen levels.

 Furthermore, Vit-D helps your body to fight off diseases and metabolize energy from the foods you eat.
 Not only that, but it’s also important for calcium absorption, and much more which I’ll discuss below:

 What is Vitamin D?

-Vitamin D is a group of fat-soluble secosteroids (a type of steroid) responsible for increasing the absorption of calcium, magnesium, and phosphate within the body.
-(01)
+As previously discussed, vitamin D is a group of fat-soluble secosteroids (a type of steroid) responsible for increasing the absorption of calcium, magnesium, and phosphate within the body.
+(I)